-The trimmer enables you to get rid of most of a scruffy beard before you use the razor blade.
-It makes the process safer and easier, and it saves a lot of wear on your razor.
+The trimmer enables you to get rid of most of a scruffy beard before using the razor blade.
+It makes the process safer and more manageable, and it saves a lot of wear on your razor.
 We recommend The Lawn Mower 3.0™ trimmer.

 You need water to rinse your blade.
 It is not your primary lubricant.
-It’s for keeping the blades clear so they work better.
-It’s also for rinsing your face at the end.
+It's for keeping the blades clean, so they work better.
+It's also for rinsing your face at the end.

 Oil For Your Beard

 Shaving cream or gel is essential.
-You don’t need it to trim, but definitely apply it before shaving.
-There is nothing tough or impressive about butchering your own face.
+You don't need it to trim, but apply it before shaving.
+There is nothing tough or impressive about butchering your face.